twilio/workshop/docs/dynamic_apps.rst

 Here we actually create our application.
 In the `webapp2` framework web applications are a mapping of URLs to request handler classes.
-The above mapping says "Whenever someone visits the front page of my application, process that request using the HelloWorld request handler class".
+The above mapping says "Whenever someone visits the front page of my application (the ``/`` url), process that request using the HelloWorld request handler class".

 Your first task will be to change the message displayed in your browser.
 Open up ``main.py`` in your text editor and change the "Hello World" message on line